What is Purple Heroin?

 Is There Purple Heroin in the United States?

-There are some news outlets reporting purple heroin in The States, but there are little to no reports on the increasing presence of the drug in Canada.
-New England’s proximity to Canada concerns many who are afraid that this deadly drug will become a problem in the future.
+While some news outlets have reported on purple heroin in The States, there are little to no reports on the increasing presence of the drug in Canada.
+New England’s proximity to Canada concerned many who were afraid that this deadly drug would become a problem in the future.
+Since then, its presence has been relatively limited, although not gone altogether.
+The drug was isolated during a 2022 wave of overdoses in Oneida County in New York.3 Although not as frequently abused as its opioid counterparts, this still highlights the fact that these substances can find themselves in the hands of Americans who are not careful.

 Treating Heroin Addiction